scriptrdotio/arm/arm/mbed/README.md

 ### How to use

-The connector provides different classes that are abstractions of the different APIs exposed by ARM's mbed Device Connector (aka Device Server):
+The connector provides classes that are abstractions of the different APIs exposed by ARM's mbed Device Connector (aka Device Server):

 - DeviceServer: is a kind of factory that gives you access to the other services.
 It is the main entry point of your application,